butfirstchai.com

 making tadka for semiya upma

-Sauté the Aromatics: In the same pan, heat some ghee.
+Sauté the Aromatics: In the same pan, heat more ghee.
 Add mustard seeds and let them splutter.
-Then, add chana dal, urad dal and cashews and sauté until they turn golden.
-Add curry leaves, ginger and green chillies and saute for a few seconds.
+Next, add cashews and sauté until they turn golden.
+Add curry leaves, ginger, and green chillies and stir for 30 seconds.
+(The image shows chana dal, which, these days, I skip and add more cashews)

 roasting some mixed veggies